2i2c-org/team-compass/finance/strategy.md

   See [our budget projections](accounting:projections) for how we project future revenue using HubSpot deal data.

 Runway
-: `cash on hand / monthly burn rate`.
-This is the number of months at our current burn rate before we run out of funds.
+: How many months before we run out of funds.
+We look at this two complementary ways:

-  If we know more about expected increases in funding, we can also calculate by [projecting current numbers into the future](accounting:projections) and seeing when we hit `$0`.
+  - **Projected runway** [projects current numbers into the future](#accounting:projections) (for both committed and expected revenue) and sees when we hit `$0`.
+It tells us whether we can afford to grow.
+  - **Cash reserve** is the simpler `cash on hand / monthly costs`: how long we'd last _if revenue stopped today_.
+It tells us how resilient we are to disruption.

+  Both are tracked as [financial health indicators](#finance:financial-health-indicators) on our dashboard.

 ## Cycles of capacity growth